Deepan-Karmakar/p5.js-tutorial/Development.md

 # p5.js API JSON file

 [This file](https://p5js.org/reference/data.json) can be used for auto-complete.
 This [gist](https://gist.github.com/jonohayon/b059a029755f84f42b29f005323ec165) explains how to parse the file.
-Note that the data.json file is generated when the `grunt` command is run, it is found on the p5js.org website but is not included in the repo.
+Note that the data.json file is generated when the `npm run grunt` command is run, it is found on the p5js.org website but is not included in the repo.